CS-DS-125/125book/py4e_rst/09-dictionaries.rst

 We will not specify the ``tostr`` but we will use the ``deletestr`` parameter to delete all of the punctuation.
-We will even let Python tell us the list of characters that it considers “punctuation”:
+We will even let Python tell us the list of characters that it considers "punctuation":

 .. code:: python